kayliedehart/Evolution2/13/README.txt

 PURPOSE:

-Create a program that can run a multiplayer game of Evolution.
-Implement an API for "external" players.
-Develop test harnesses for these.
-Specify a new remote-communication interaction protocol.
+Make our Evolutiong game runnable in a distributed fashion.

 FILES:

-12/xsilly is the test harness for the step4 method in dealer

-12/xsilly-[n]-[in|out].json is a [Player, [LoS], [LoS]], [Action4] in/expected
-							output pair to be run with xsilly
+13/main-client will run client players

+13/main-server will run the server

-12/dealer/dealer.py is the dealer of the Evolution game
+13/[client|server]/dealer.py is the dealer of the Evolution game

-12/dealer/drawing.py is the view component of the dealer
+13/server/proxyPlayer.py is an external player proxy

-12/dealer/ham.gif is an image resource used in the dealer
+13/client/proxyDealer.py is an external dealer proxy

-12/dealer/SillyPlayer.py is a player implementation with the current silly player strategy

-12/dealer/playerState.py is the player data representation
+13/[client|server]/playerState.py is the player data representation

-12/dealer/species.py represents a Species Board
+13/[client|server]/species.py represents a Species Board

-12/dealer/traitCard.py represents a TraitCard
+13/[client|server]/traitCard.py represents a TraitCard

-12/dealer/action4.py represents an Action4
+13/[client|server]/action4.py represents an Action4

-12/dealer/replaceTrait.py represents a ReplaceTrait (RT) action
+13/[client|server]/replaceTrait.py represents a ReplaceTrait (RT) action

-12/dealer/buySpeciesBoard.py represents a BuySpeciesBoard (BT) action
+13/[client|server]/buySpeciesBoard.py represents a BuySpeciesBoard (BT) action

-12/dealer/gainBodySize.py represents a GainBodySize(GB) action
+13/[client|server]/gainBodySize.py represents a GainBodySize(GB) action

-12/dealer/gainPopulation.py represents a GainPopulation(GP) action
+13/[client|server]/gainPopulation.py represents a GainPopulation(GP) action

-12/dealer/test[fileName].py are the unit tests for the given fileName
+13/[client|server]/test[fileName].py are the unit tests for the given fileName

-12/remote/remote.txt is the specification for a remote interaction API for the Evolution game

 RUNNING THE CODE:

-To run main, run ./main

-To run the test harness, run ./xsilly < <json-input>
+To run the game, first run ./main-server N where N is the number of external players you wish to accept.
+Then, run ./main-client N.

 To run the unit tests, run python test<FileName>.py